 Example case studies

 - Beatrice and Benedick are sharing a flat.
-Both plan on using the internet for emailing and uni work, and for watching a bit of All4 together when they want a break.
-Since neither will be doing anything too intensive online, they get a basic, with speeds up to 17Mb - with unlimited downloads so they can watch as much Peep Show as they want.
+Both plan on using the internet for emailing and uni work, and for watching a bit of All4 together when they need a break.
+Since neither will be doing anything too intensive online, they get a basic, cheap broadband package with average speeds of 11Mb - with unlimited downloads so they can watch as much Peep Show as they want.

 - Cordelia, Goneril, Regan, and Lear are sharing a house.
 Three of them only really use the 'net for browsing, shopping, and listening to Spotify, but Cordelia is a big Xbox gamer.
-They're veering towards a fibre optic package with unlimited downloads and up to 38Mb download speeds - that's fast enough for Cordelia's gaming, and it'll be nice and stable for streaming music.
+They're veering towards a fibre optic package with unlimited downloads and average download speeds of 35Mb - that's fast enough for Cordelia's gaming, and it'll be nice and stable for streaming music.
 Because it's split between four people, it's very affordable.

 - Viola, Sebastian, Olivia, Orsino, Malvolio, and Maria are sharing a student house.
 Between them, they go online for work, music, games, TV, films, and sending files to each other - so they need some hefty bandwidth.
-They're considering either a fibre optic package from BT with speeds up to 76Mb, or a broadband-only one from Virgin Media with speeds up to 100Mb.
+They're considering either a fibre optic package from BT with average speeds of 67Mb, or a broadband-only one from Virgin Media with average speeds of 108Mb.
 Both are available on nine-month student contracts which is ideal.

 - Think about how you'll pay your internet bills.
 Will one person be the account holder - or will you all sign the contract, making all of you legally obligated to pay an equal share?